zyla/purs-oxide/README.md

 - The layout rules are quite complicated and I frankly don't understand how this works anymore, but it seems to pass the [layout test suite](https://github.com/purescript/purescript/tree/master/tests/purs/layout) from the original compiler.

-- Operates on byte slices, not strings, so probably UTF-8 handling is broken.
-Identifier rules are simple ASCII.

 - Tokens store `String`s instead of slices, so they are not Copy and we allocate a lot of stuff.

 ### AST